Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 What to Consider When Choosing a Rotary Tool

-When looking for the best rotary tools, one should consider the power, rpm, construction, and included accessories to know whether or not a given model will suit your needs.
-Read on to see some more considerations to think over before buying a rotary tool.
+When looking for the best rotary tools, you’ll want to consider the power, RPM, construction, and included accessories to know whether or not a given model will suit your needs.
+Read on to see some more considerations to think over before buying a rotary tool

 Power Output

-The power output of a rotary tool is determined by the motor amperes (amp) or the battery voltage (V).
+The power output of a rotary tool is determined by the motor amperes or the battery voltage (V).
 The lowest output generally comes from cordless models with a battery voltage of 4V or less.
-These rotary tools are good for light jobs and tend to have lower max revolutions per minute (RPM), making them great for engraving.
+These rotary tools are good for light jobs and tend to have lower max RPM, making them great for engraving.

 RPM Speeds

-Higher RPMs (35,000) are best for jobs that require a lot of force.
+Higher RPM (35,000) are best for jobs that require a lot of force.
 These can include sanding, grinding, cutting, and carving, among others.
-However, a higher RPM can often come with a higher price tag and is not great for working with softer materials.
-Lower RPMs (5,000) are useful with soft materials and can also polish and buff.
+However, a higher RPM often can come with a higher price tag and is not great for working with softer materials.
+Lower RPM (5,000) speeds are useful with soft materials and can also polish and buff.

-Most rotary tools now come with a variable speed setting that allows for selecting the appropriate RPM for the project at hand, though lighter models will have a hard time reaching anything higher than 28,000 RPM.
+Most rotary tools now come with a variable-speed setting that allows for selecting the appropriate RPM for the project at hand, though lighter models will have a hard time reaching anything higher than 28,000 RPM.
 A weaker tool won’t be effective at working with harder materials.
-Before deciding, make sure that the rotary tool is able to handle the RPMs that likely jobs require.
+Before deciding, make sure that the rotary tool is able to handle the RPM that the job will require.

 Corded vs. Cordless